wolfSSL/documentation/wolfCLU/src/genkey.md

 ### GENKEY Command
 Used to generate RSA, ECC, and ED25519 keys.
 If using "-output KEY" a private key is created having .priv appended to -out argument and a public key is created with .pub appended to the -out argument.
+If generating ED25519 keys compile wolfSSL with --enable-ed25519.

 Available arguments are: